jepstein-eagle/adaptable/packages/adaptable/readme/Functions/conditional_style_function.md

 Yes, you can do that.
 When you create a predefined Conditional Style there is a StyleName property which you can use to provide the name of the css style.
 If you do that, then its your responsibility to ensure that style is available in your css.

-Additionally, you can provide a list of styles in UserInterface config and then they will be available in a dropdown in the Conditional Styles wizard.
+Additionally, you can provide a list of styles in `User Interface Predefined Config` and then they will be available in a dropdown in the Conditional Styles wizard.

 **Can we add gradient style to a Conditional Style so the colour transparency changes depending on the value?**